 - The itemized bill from your doctor, supplier, or other health care provider

 - A letter explaining in detail your reason for submitting the claim, like your provider or supplier isn’t able to file the claim, your provider or supplier refuses to file the claim, and/or your provider or supplier isn’t enrolled in Medicare

 - Any supporting documents related to your claim

 Where do I send the claim?

-You can find the address for where to send your claim in 2 places:
+The address for where to send your claim can be found in 2 places:

 - On the second page of the instructions for the type of claim you’re filing (listed above under "How do I file a claim?").

 - On your "Medicare Summary Notice" (MSN).
 You can also log into your Medicare account to sign up to get your MSNs electronically and view or download them anytime.

 You need to fill out an "Authorization to Disclose Personal Health Information" if you want someone to be able to call 1-800-MEDICARE on your behalf or you want Medicare to give your personal information to someone other than you.